InstituteforDiseaseModeling/modelops-bundle/docs/developer-notes.md

 ## Registry UI + ORAS Artifacts

-Registry UI at http://localhost:8080 won't show ORAS artifacts properly.
+The `joxit/docker-registry-ui` registry UI (from the `docker-compose.yml` file) at http://localhost:8080 won't show ORAS artifacts properly.
 It's designed for Docker images, not OCI artifacts.
 The artifacts are there, just not displayed.

 To verify artifacts exist: